Sir Elly's, Peninsula Hotel

-Named after Sir Elly Kadoorie, founder of The Peninsula Hotels’ parent company and grandfather of current Chairmanis, Sir Elly’s on the top floor of The Peninsula Shangha is easily one of the most exquisite restaurants you can find in Shanghai.
+Named after Sir Elly Kadoorie, the founder of The Peninsula Hotels’ parent company, who is also the grandfather of current Chairmanis, Sir Elly's on the top floor of The Peninsula Shangha is easily one of the most exquisite restaurants you can find in Shanghai.
 Once on the 13F, the lounge and bar with a stunning and dramatic decor in a combination of classic and contemporary twist will appear in front of you, with a stunning overlooking of the bund and Pudong skyline.
 Walk tall the way down the lounge and the main dining room is right in front of you.

 Visited: August.
 3rd.
 2015 (Dinner)

 Address: 13F Peninsula Hotel, 32 Zhongshan Bei Lu (near Beijing Xi Lu) 上海市黄浦区中山东一路32号半岛酒店13楼

 Price: CNY 800+ per person

 Sir Elly's serves set lunch everyday, for dinner, a 5-course tasting menu (CNY 780) and 6 Courses of the Chef’s selected Signature Dishes & Seasonal Flavors (CNY 880) are served as well as a la carte menu.
 We picked the 6-course menu by the Exexutive Chef Terrence Crandall.
 Terrence started cooking when he was 9 and has over 20 years experience in the kitchen, he joined Peninsula Chicago in 2001 and has been with the group up to now.